Your Brexit questions, answered

 Our multi-hub network in Europe enables us to have flexibility in the crossings we choose and be agile in our decision-making as the reality of Brexit happens.
 Unfortunately, any potential congestion at the ports is very much out of our hands as we rely on multiple government or third party agencies to ensure our trucks, along with everybody else, can move through the ports.

 We acknowledge that the expectation is there will be some delays, with at least an additional 24 hours of transit time expected, but we will not speculate on how long the delay could be or how long it could last.

-FedEx operates a comprehensive and global network which includes 55,000 road trips and more than 700 flights in Europe every week.
+FedEx and TNT operate a comprehensive and global network which includes 55,000 road trips and more than 700 flights in Europe every week.
 We continue to plan to operate our network post-Brexit whatever the outcome and will continue to assess the network and our ability to meet transit times.

 Today we have thousands of clearance staff around the globe that enable shipments to move across often complex borders and regulatory regimes on a daily basis.
 With 15 million parcels sent daily on 670 aircraft, 425,000 team members and expert local knowledge on every continent, we have got the scale and infrastructure to handle all of your import and export requirements now and in the future.

 For both the air and road networks, we are confident in our plans and preparations.
 But our capabilities do rely on a number of third parties, such as clearance authorities and border force at both the ports and airports, to ensure everything continues to flow in a timely manner.